 Super Expander II in the tfw8bit case

 The Super Expander II was tested fully functional.
-The project data will be released on my github repositories as soon as the documentation is finished.
+It is released as open hardware on my github repositories.